danielshulee/GEISHA-Image-Search/README.md

 ##  Overview

-This project creates an image search engine for images within the [Geisha](http://geisha.arizona.edu/geisha/) database.
-It allows for search of embryo images based on an input embryo, which can yield quicker and more accurate results than querying based on manually specified parameters.
-With GEISHA Image Search, scientists and students can easily find and compare images based on similarity.
+This project presents similarity based image search for images within the [Geisha](http://geisha.arizona.edu/geisha/) database.
+It allows for the search of embryo images with an initial input embryo, which yields quicker and more relevant results than parameter based queries.
+With GEISHA Image Search, scientists have a novel way of finding embryo images through comparison with other embryos.

 An input embryo can be from any source, including:
 - From within the Geisha database